7Cedars/powers/gitbook/README.md

 Together they create a governance protocol that allows for the creation of governance chains, enabling checks and balances between roles, guard-railing specific (AI agentic) accounts and creating hybrid on- and off-chain organizations, among many other use cases.&#x20;

-In an era of DAO foundations, committees, councils and working groups it allows for on-chain governance to reclaim transparency, accountability and a decentralization of power.

 ## Quick links

 * [The Github repository](https://github.com/7Cedars/powers)